Lupeni: History

 Lupeni was formed as a result of the intense migration of people coming from Valea Streiului and Țara Hațegului, who were attracted by the rich pastures and hayfields of the area.
 The residents of the village of Valea Lupului (Wolf Valley) are those who are believed to have founded Lupeni.

 After 1840, mining exploration and exploitation started to develop in the area, and major economic and social changes took place.
 Foreign workers, primarily Polish, Czech, Austrian, Slovak, and Hungarian miners, as well as Romanian miners from the Apuseni Mountains and Baia Mare, were brought to work in the Jiu Valley.
 The mining activity began south of Lupeni.
 Lupeni soon become a major coal producer with a mono-industrial development, with about 80% of the population living from mining and other related activities.
 The city become very prosperous and experienced continuous population growth.
 However, the industrial development of the area was severely affected by the economic crisis of the interwar period, which eventually led to the Lupeni Strike of 1929.

+Lupeni was declared a city in 1941, at which time it had 12,000 inhabitants.
+After World War II, over 600 Poles were repatriated from Lupeni to Kędzierzyn, Poland.

 During the communist regime, the mines were nationalized by the communist government.
-Lupeni was declared a city in 1941, at which time it had 12,000 inhabitants.
 In 1977, Lupeni was the site of the Jiu Valley miners' strike of 1977.
-After the revolution, in the 1990s, mining operations entered a restructuring process that had a very strong social and economic impact on the city.
+After the Romanian Revolution of 1989, in the 1990s, mining operations entered a restructuring process that had a very strong social and economic impact on the city.
 A large number of mines were closed, and this also affected other related activities, such as suppliers of materials, equipment and services, and agents that operated in the trade and services areas.
 Nevertheless, in recent years, new areas of economic development emerged, such as tourism, forestry industry, bakery industry, and commerce.

 The city's remaining active mine is the Lupeni Coal Mine managed by the Petroșani-based National Hard Coal Company.

 Population

+At the 2021 census, Lupeni had a population of 18,699.
+At the census from 2011, the population of the city was 23,390, with breakdown as follows.